MMoon2/MMoon2/_posts/2022-02-17-tei-review.md

 ![note](https://MMoon2.github.io/MMoon2/images/note.png)

 The last element I needed to add to my code was a page break which occurred in the middle of my second paragraph.
-To do this, I deleted “[Page 11]” from the text and replaced it with the following code: <pb n=”11” />.
+To do this, I deleted “[Page 11]” from the text and replaced it with the following code: "<pb n=”11” />".

 ![pagebreak](https://MMoon2.github.io/MMoon2/images/pagebreak.png)